-Module content Knowledge creation is a hallmark of a master's degree and the integrative business research project provides you with an opportunity to apply theories and concepts that you have learned in the core modules to a business problem and also to gain experience in planning and implementing a complex research project.
-It thus serves as a capstone of the MBA learning experience.
+Knowledge creation is a hallmark of a master's degree and the research project in the form of a portfolio provides you with an opportunity to apply theories and concepts that you have learned in the core modules to the consulting environment.
+It thus serves as a capstone of the MBA learning experience

 The information published here is subject to change and may be amended after the publication of this information.
 The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
 It is expected of students to familiarise themselves well with these regulations as well as with the information contained in the General Rules section.
 Ignorance concerning these regulations and rules will not be accepted as an excuse for any transgression.